annacprice/ena-fastq-fetch/README.md

 ```
 python enaFastqFetch.py -s SRX2504319 -d experiment
 ```
-## **Examples of using the taxonomic ID to download**
+## **Examples of using the taxon ID to download**
 E.g. to download all the runs found for the taxon 47839:
 ```
 python enaFastqFetch.py -s 47839 -d run
 ```
-The number of runs to download can be specified using the -n flag.
-E.g. to download 10 runs for the taxon 1773:
+ E.g. to download 10 runs for the taxon 1773 and generate a report file:
 ```
-python enaFastqFetch.py -s 1773 -d run -n 10
+python enaFastqFetch.py -s 1773 -d run -n 10 --report-file
 ```
 ## **Examples of using free text search to download**
-E.g. to download selex studies:
+E.g. to download 5 selex studies:
 ```
-python enaFastqFetch.py -s "SELEX" -d study
+python enaFastqFetch.py -s "SELEX" -d study -n 5
 ```